-...in which American houses or homes are the focus.
-Illustrations or examples from our texts are not eligible.
+...in which AMERICAN houses or homes are the focus.

-I want you to find these largely using the Internet.
+- Illustrations or examples from our texts are not eligible. - By American, I mean residences within the geographic United States.
+We will be talking about European houses, but don't include European examples in your bibliography. - I want you to find these largely using the Internet.
 It is good for you to get as much research practice as possible.
 You can, of course use other sources as well.
 However, you will quickly learn that the Internet is a very good way to access even local news stories.